yDu98/CV-Final-Project/README.md

 ## Description

 This project is part of a final assignment for a Computer Vision course.
 It utilizes state-of-the-art machine learning and computer vision techniques to solve a specific problem (briefly describe the problem here).
+Facial expression detection is a critical area in the field of computer vision and machine learning, with wide-ranging applications from human-computer interaction to psychological research.
+The primary challenge lies in accurately identifying and categorizing diverse human emotions through facial cues.
 The main focus of this project is  to automate facial expression detection using a deep learning model.

 ## Features